Colon cancer has an image problem. Rather, colon cancer screening has an image problem.

 How common is colon cancer?

-The disease may be widespread, but it doesn’t strike equally.
-Indigenous communities have higher rates of colorectal cancer than white people, and people of Eastern European Jewish descent have one of the highest risks of colorectal cancer of any ethnic group in the world.3
+However, of those diagnosed, the disease doesn’t strike equally.
+Indigenous communities have higher rates of colorectal cancer.
+Furthermore, Jews of Eastern European descent have one of the highest risks of colorectal cancer of any ethnic group in the world.
+Among the Black community, the risk is both widespread and elevated — Black Americans are more likely to develop colorectal cancer and have a higher likelihood to die from it than most other groups.3

 Despite these differences, the biggest barrier shared by Americans at large is a lack of screening and preventive care.4

-Colon cancer screening is crucial — but 31% of adults aren’t up to date5
+Colon cancer screening is crucial — but million of Americans have not been screened3

-Sixty percent of colorectal cancer deaths could be prevented with screening, a test whose costs are protected by the Affordable Care Act.3,6 Yet between the “ew” factor of the most popular screenings — colonoscopies and stool tests — and misconceptions about personal risk, preventive care often gets pushed aside.
+Between the “ew” factor of the most popular screenings — colonoscopies and stool tests — and misconceptions about personal risk, preventive care often gets pushed aside.
+While today more people are being screened, there are still around 20 million eligible Americans who have not been.3

-One of the issues that keeps people from scheduling a screening — the fact that the earliest stages of colon cancer have few if any symptoms — is exactly why screening is essential.7 Screening rates have increased over time — in fact, nearly 69% of adults ages 50 to 75 were up to date as of 2018.5 But screening rates plummeted during the onset of the COVID-19 pandemic.
-And though rates have largely rebounded, colorectal cancer screenings still need to increase by 50% to return to pre-pandemic levels.8
+One of the issues that keeps people from scheduling a screening — the fact that the earliest stages of colon cancer have few, if any, symptoms — is exactly why screening is essential.5 But screening rates plummeted during the onset of the COVID-19 pandemic.
+And though rates have largely rebounded, colorectal cancer screenings still need to increase by 50% to return to pre-pandemic levels.6

 You can help protect your workforce with one simple step

-The lack of screening adds up in a major way — colorectal cancer has the second-highest cost of all cancers in the United States, totaling $14.1 billion in annual medical expenses.9 That takes a toll on families struggling to find a way to cover out-of-pocket costs, years of treatment and recovery, and the mental strain associated with fighting a deadly condition.
+The lack of screening adds up in a major way — colorectal cancer could cost thousands.7 That takes a toll on families struggling to find a way to cover out-of-pocket costs, years of treatment and recovery, and the mental strain associated with fighting a deadly condition.

-Some Aflac insurance plans — including critical illness, accident and hospital coverage — may include wellness benefits, paying your employees for out-of-pocket expenses that could include health screening tests performed as a part of preventive care, such as diagnostic procedures like colonoscopies.
+Some Aflac insurance plans — including cancer insurance, accident and hospital coverage — may include wellness benefits, paying your employees for out-of-pocket expenses that could include health screening tests performed as a part of preventive care such as diagnostic procedures like colonoscopies.
 And this protection can come at little or no cost to you.

 You might not be able to get your workforce to shake off the jokes about colonoscopies.
 What you can do is give them an incentive to help make sure they receive proper preventive care … and a cushion of protection to help when they need it.